microsoft/StoreBroker/Documentation/USAGE.md

      different number of screenshots in the store for your app, depending on the platform accessing the Store.
 If you need to have a different set of screenshots based on language/locale, see the earlier FAQ on that very question.

+* **Can I use the same screenshots/icons/media file for different languages?**

+   * Yes.
+Both `New-SubmissionPackage` and `New-InAppProductSubmissionPackage` support a `MediaFallbackLanguage` commandline parameter (and similarly named config file option).
+     If specified, and a language-specific version of the media can't be found during packaging, then StoreBroker will look in that fallback language's images/media sub-folder for the same-named media file.

+     You can also be even more specific and specify a `FallbackLanguage` attribute on a media element (`ScreenshotCaptions`, `Caption` or `Icon`) in a language's PDP file if you want more fine-tuned control over which files fallback and which ones don't (and specify different languages in each instance).
+You can find out more about that in [PDP.md](./PDP.md#fallback-language-support).

 ----------